skovaka/UNCALLED/README.md

 ### `dotplot`

-Displays signal-to-reference dotplots from alignment tracks output by `uncalled dtw align` or `uncalled dtw convert`
+Displays signal-to-reference dotplots from alignment tracks output by `uncalled dtw align` or `uncalled dtw convert`.
+The signal is annotated by which base is assigned to stretches of signal: green for A, blue for C, red for G, orange for T. Horizontal white lines behind the signal plot represent the expected current level.
+The difference between the mean observed current and the expected current is plotted on the right side of the plot.

+If alignments were generated basecalled FAST5 files, will also display a dotplot of the basecalled alignment projected into signal space in orange.

 **Example:**